-I had many roles within the project and did whatever was needed at various stages as the project evolved; this involved everything from background research to helping with the writing of proposals and papers.
-My main role was as a consultant for any questions surrounding the prehistoric archaeology and prehistoric submerged landscape but we all took turns on watch and helped with the science on-board ship.
+I had many roles within the project and did whatever was needed at various stages as the project evolved.
+This involved everything from background research to helping with the writing of proposals and papers.
+My main role was as a member of the Science Team advising on any questions surrounding prehistoric archaeology or the prehistoric submerged landscape, but we all did many different jobs onboard ship and took it in turns to be on watch.

-I’m also really interested in science communication so I helped set-up the educational programme.
+I am also really interested in science communication and encouraging young people into STEM subjects and Higher Education so I helped set-up the educational programme.

 What is your favourite part of your job?

 Being at sea.

 Which skills do you use in your job?

 I use a broad range of skills – that is the beauty of maritime archaeology – it combines science, technology, engineering and maths with arts subjects.
 I’d say the main skill is to be able to think logically and analytically to solve problems.
 I’m also a commercial diver, so I can study the archaeology underwater first hand.

 What was a highlight for you of Black Sea MAP?